 The Brisbane Courier Mail reported on Thursday December 26 that the Bulli hotel staff was hard pressed to quench 5,000 thirsts and deal with Christmas orders.

 In other parts of the South Coast beer is still ‘black’, but on Friday a meeting of licensed victuallers and the Illawarra Trades and Labour Council will try to reach a settlement.
 The Bulli agreement was reached between officials of the Illawarra Trades and Labour Council and the management of the Bulli hotel, and the ban was lifted immediately.
 The terms represented, in the main, a win for the strikers.
-The prices are: Pints, 10d.; 17oz. schooners, 8d.; 10oz. mugs, 6d.;6oz. glasses, 5d.
-Excepting on pints there was an all-round reduction of 1d.
+The prices are: Pints, 10 pence; 17oz. schooners, 8 pence; 10oz. mugs, 6 pence; 6oz. glasses, 5 pence.
+Excepting on pints there was an all-round reduction of 1 penny.

 It wasn’t the first Bulli beer boycott, and it wouldn’t be the last – But the 1940/41 beer strike remains the most famous.
 The miners had a proud tradition of demonstrating their opposition to beer price hikes by boycotting hotels, picketting and imposing fines on unionists or co-workers daring to drink at the ‘black’ bars.

-As far as I can find, the first hotel strike in New South Wales, probably Australia, was imposed by drinkers in Bulli during January 1880.
+One of the earliest hotel strikes in New South Wales was imposed by drinkers in Bulli during January of 1880.
 After a meeting, the publicans of Woonona, Bulli, and Clifton, raised the price of beer from threepence to fourpence a glass, to compensate a new Government tariff.

 As a consequence the drinkers of Bulli and surrounding coal mining settlements had their own meeting on a Saturday afternoon in an old sawmill.
-They decided to boycott the pubs which had raised their prices, and fine 10 shillings any person entering the fourpence public-houses during the strike.
+They decided to boycott the pubs which had raised their prices, and fine 10 shillings any person entering the 4 pence public-houses during the strike.